rowidanagah/ExpenseTracker/README.md

 A Console App for an expense tracking along with multiple interfaces.

-* Python application

-* Command Line Application but the things are well managed

-* User friendly
+* A User friendly Python Console application

-* Shows detail view of your expenses and also how much money you saved or how much is extra.
+* Shows detail view of your expenses and how much money you saved or how much is extra.

 * You can update and delete your expenses

 * You can insert new expenses

 * Uses database

+* Save your records or logging into your local directory.

 ### Initial Setup: